-Therefore, you can help things along in teaching them patience from only grooming them well.
+Therefore, you can help things along by teaching them patience by only grooming them well.
 This will mean fewer distractions that will get in the way of your efforts, and you will also just be helping to instill a sense of natural calm within their soul.
 When they are feeling great day-to-day, teaching them patience will be a far easier process.
 Soothingly stroke their fur with a brush, and you will put them at ease before the trimming.

 Manage Treat Distribution